sdiehl/wiwinwlh/tutorial.md

 --------------------

-Typeclasses are normally globally coherent, there is only ever one instance that can be resolved for a type unambiguously for a type at any call site in the program.
+Typeclasses are normally globally coherent, there is only ever one instance that can be resolved for a type unambiguously at any call site in the program.
 There are however extensions to loosen this restriction and perform more manual direction of the instance search.

 Overlapping instances loosens the coherent condition (there can be multiple instances) but introduces a criterion that it will resolve to the most specific